Private Equity Confidence Survey - Winter 2019/2020

 The Private Equity Confidence Survey has been tracking the changing sentiments of the Central European investment community every six months since 2003.
 Deloitte Central Europe proudly presents the latest report which marks the 34th edition of the programme.

-Vendor price expectations may be at an inflection point, with 80% of our respondents feeling pricing had remained the same (65%) or decreased (15%) over the last six months.
-These may fall further, with an unprecedented 48% of our respondents expecting pricing to come down further over this year, more than double last survey.
+unprecedented 48% of our respondents expecting pricing to decline down further over the following year, more than double last survey.
 Only 15% expect pricing to increase further.

 Private Equity Confidence Survey